 Terms and conditions and privacy on WhatsApp

-WhatsApp terms and conditions specify that users should be at least 16 years of age to use the service.
+WhatsApp terms and conditions specify that users should be at least 16 years of age to use the service in Europe.
 By default, WhatsApp will automatically set your Privacy Settings to allow any WhatsApp user to view your last seen, profile photo and status.

 Consider, switching this setting to limit who can see your profile.